 House parameter

+X-Offset house position 0.00

+Y-Offset house position 0.00

+Factor width of house 1.00

+Factor height of house 1.00

 Factor stepless roof fan 1.00

 Factor roof fan 1.00

 Factor roof exhaust air flap 1.00

+Feed columns broken visualization

 Animated fans ×

-Figure 4-5: House parameters
+Figure 3-7: House parameters

-- The size of the roof elements ("Factor stepless roof fan", "Factor roof fan" and "Factor roof exhaust air flap") can be modified here. - Some animated elements can also be adjusted.
-This includes the fan blades which are either displayed circulating or as a green wheel.
+- The position of the house in the module screens ("X-Offset house position" and "Y-Offset house position") as well as the height and width of the house in the screen ("Factor width of house" and "Factor height of house") can be changed here. - In addition to the position of the house, the size of the roof elements ("Factor stepless roof fan", "Factor roof fan" and "Factor roof exhaust air flap") can also be modified. - Some animated components can also be adjusted here.
+These include the feed columns that are shown with broken lines and the blades of the fans that are either shown rotating or as a green wheel.

-5 Saving production data
+4 Saving production data